FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/README.md

 │   └──  1nce_bg96_zero_touch_provisioning_demo ( demo project for 1nce zero touch provisioning with BG96 )
 └── source
     ├── cellular
-    │   └── ( code for adapting Cellular HAL libraries with this demo )
+    │   └── ( code for adapting FreeRTOS Cellular Library with this demo )
     ├── coreMQTT
     │   └── ( code for adapting coreMQTT with this demo )
     ├── FreeRTOS